 With more than two-thirds of all adults showing some form of gum inflammation, gum disease is one of the most common infections affecting people today.
 It commonly refers to a wide spectrum of infections that affect the soft and hard tissue of the mouth.
+And yet, just with thorough daily brushing and flossing, you can remove these infectious organisms and help prevent gum disease.

 We can generally separate the disease into gingivitis or periodontitis.